Ovitao/Study-life/calculator/readme.txt

 	help() section

       Some other minor changes were made, but can't really remember them all.
-      The core, description comment and help_list is in the "calculator.cpp" .
+      The core, description comment and help_list is in the "calculator.cpp".